dmatrix/spark-misc/src/py/sdp/SDP_README.md

 ## Notes

+### File Structure
 - **Derby Database**: The `metastore_db/` directories contain auto-generated Derby database files for Spark's Hive metastore.
 These should not be modified manually.
 - **Warehouse Data**: The `spark-warehouse/` directories contain the actual data files in Parquet format.
+- **Virtual Environment**: The `.venv/` directory is automatically created by UV and should not be committed to version control.
+- **Lock File**: The `uv.lock` file should be committed to ensure reproducible builds.

+### Development Focus
-- **Development Focus**: These examples are designed for local development and learning.
-Production deployments would typically use distributed storage systems.
+- **Local Development**: These examples are designed for local development and learning
+- **UV Integration**: Modern Python package management with automatic dependency resolution
+- **Production Ready**: The UV project structure is suitable for production deployment
+- **Spark Connect**: Supports both local and remote Spark cluster execution

+### CLI Interface
+The project includes a comprehensive CLI interface (`main.py`) that:
+- Provides user-friendly pipeline execution
+- Handles errors gracefully with clear messages
+- Supports both pipelines with consistent interface
+- Exits with proper error codes for scripting integration

-This SDP implementation provides a solid foundation for understanding declarative data pipeline development with Apache Spark, combining the power of Python's flexibility with SQL's simplicity for comprehensive data processing workflows.
+This SDP implementation provides a solid foundation for understanding declarative data pipeline development with Apache Spark, combining the power of Python's flexibility with SQL's simplicity, all managed through modern UV tooling for comprehensive data processing workflows.